JuergenGutsch/blog/_source/_posts/2017-05-30-first-glimpse-into-netcore2-preview.md

 Even this file is much cleaner now.

-But if you now want to customize the Configuration, the Logging and the other stuff, you need to replace the .CreateDefaultBuilder() with the previous style of bootstrapping the application.
-You could have a look into the sources of the ASP.NET repository on GitHub to see how this is done inside the .CreateDefaultBuilder()
+But if you now want to customize the Configuration, the Logging and the other stuff, you need to replace the `.CreateDefaultBuilder()` with the previous style of bootstrapping the application or you need to extend the `WebHostBuilder` returned by this method.
+You could have a look into the [sources of the WebHost class in the ASP.NET repository on GitHub](https://github.com/aspnet/MetaPackages/blob/4b18cf52ae3c22c7124fd9cb35ae0253b390b28e/src/Microsoft.AspNetCore/WebHost.cs) (around line 150) to see how this is done inside the `.CreateDefaultBuilder().` The code of that method looks pretty familiar for someone who already used the previous version.

-BTW: BrowserLink was removed in the templates of this preview version.
+BTW: BrowserLink was removed from the templates of this preview version.
 Which is good from my perspective, because it causes an error while starting up the applications.

 ## Result

 This is just a first short glimpse into the .NET Core 2.0 Preview 1.
 I need some more time to play around with it and learn a little more about the upcoming changes.
 For sure I need to rewrite my post about the custom logging a little bit :)

-Last week, I created [a 45 min video about it in German](https://www.youtube.com/watch?v=6WZ3UIAVUxU).
+> BTW: Last week, I created [a 45 min video about it in German](https://www.youtube.com/watch?v=6WZ3UIAVUxU).
 This is not a video with a good quality.
 It is quite bad.
 I just wanted to test a new microphone and Camtasia Studio and I chose ".NET Core 2.0 Preview 1" as the topic to present.
 Even if it has a awful quality, maybe it is anyway useful to some of my German speaking readers. :)

-I'll come with some more .NET 2.o topics in the next months.
+I'll come with some more .NET 2.0 topics within the next months.